 Marina lived through an eight-year Myeloproliferative Neoplasm (MPN) journey with Polycythemia Vera that led to Myelofibrosis and bone marrow failure, and ultimately a blood stem cell transplant.
 Thanks to an unrelated stem cell donor and numerous blood and platelet donors, Marina is now in complete remission from Myelofibrosis.
 She now helps other patients through their journeys.

-Finally, the intangible I bring to my work is my broad-based education in liberal arts, foreign language, psychology and business combined with over 13 years of sales experience.
-This allows me to look at real world business problems with perspective and analytical tools that are much broader and creative but
+Finally, the intangibles I bring to my work is my broad-based education in liberal arts, foreign language, psychology and business combined with over 13 years of sales experience.
+This allows me to look at real-world business problems with perspective and analytical tools that are much broader and creative but

 Erika Nelligan, Executive Assistant

 Erika earned her degree in International Relations from Michigan State University.
 Prior to joining MPN Advocacy and Education International, Ms. Nelligan worked for Senator Carl Levin in Washington, DC.
 Ms. Nelligan is fluent in French and lived in Paris for 3 years.
 Her academic credentials and international reach are a great asset to our international partners.